 Care at Trico LivingWell

-Trico LivingWell recognizes the benefits of ongoing training and education sessions to we deliver the highest level of quality care to our residents.
+Trico LivingWell recognizes the benefits of ongoing training and education sessions to deliver the highest level of quality care to our residents.
 By expanding our ways of thinking beyond just the needs of the resident, Trico LivingWell’s unique care philosophy will focus on building and nurturing these relationships.
 Our Personalized Wellness Care Plans are developed in collaboration with our residents, their family and friends, and their care partners, to address the resident’s needs, preferences, and level of assistance required to help support them in remaining independent for as long as possible.
 With this approach, we create an enhanced care experience where everyone is informed and respected in the decision-making process.

 Cathy Lockhart is the RN Clinical Lead and Staff Educator at Trico LivingWell.
 Starting her nursing career in maternity and newborn health, Cathy eventually transitioned into older adult care, where she has worked for the last 10 years.
 She started at a retirement residence in Calgary, where she worked as the site RN before being promoted to the Director of Health and Wellness.
-Here, she speaks about the philosophies behind Trico LivingWell, what makes this residence stand out, and her passion for relationship-centred care.
+Here, she speaks about the philosophies behind Trico LivingWell, what makes this residence stand out, and her passion for relationship-centered care.

 Another important aspect of this philosophy is maintaining resident independence and dignity.
 We are offering “à la carte” options for care, bringing choice and freedom to the residents’ support system.
 If a resident can do something independently, then we want them to do it.
 I believe this makes them stronger and keeps older adults active, healthy, and empowered.